Amzzy78/blog-build/README.md

 Now visit the homepage and click on read more, it should redirect you to the post detail page.

+Creating Comments System With Django
+Let readers add comments on posts.

+Roadmap To Build A Comment System
+1. Create a model to save the comments.
+2. Create a form to submit comments and validate the input data.
+3. Add a view that processes the form and saves the new comment to the database.
+4. Edit the post detail template to display the list of comments and the form to add a new comment.

+Adding Pagination With Django

 ## Gitpod Reminders